-Figure 7: Integrated Peripherals setup Menu
+Figure 7: Integrated Peripherals Setup Menu

-On-chip Primary IDE
+4.8.1 On-chip Primary IDE

 The chipset contains a PCI IDE interface with support for two IDE channels.
 Select Enabled to activate the primary IDE interface.
 Select Disabled to deactivate this interface.
-The choice: Enabled, Disabled.
+The choices are: Enabled, Disabled.

-On-Chip Secondary IDE
+4.8.2 On-Chip Secondary IDE

 The chipset contains a PCI IDE interface with support for two IDE channels.
 Select Enabled to activate the secondary IDE interface.
 Select Disabled to deactivate this interface.
-The choice: Enabled, Disabled.
+The choices are: Enabled, Disabled.

-On-Chip Primary/Secondary Master/Slave PIO
+4.8.3 On-Chip Primary/Secondary Master/Slave PIO

 The four IDE PIO (Programmed Input/Output) fields let you set a PIO mode (0-4) for each of the four IDE devices that the onboard IDE interface supports.
 Modes 0 through 4 provide successively increased performance.
 In Auto mode, the system automatically determines the best mode for each device.
-The choice: Auto, Mode 0, Mode 1, Mode 2, Mode 3, Mode 4.
+The choices are: Auto, Mode 0, Mode 1, Mode 2, Mode 3, Mode 4.

-On-Chip Primary/Secondary Master/Save UDMA
+4.8.4 On-Chip Primary/Secondary Master/Save UDMA

 Ultra DMA/33 implementation is possible only if your IDE hard drive supports it and the operating environment includes a DMA driver (Windows 95 OSR2 or a third-party IDE bus master driver).
-If your hard drive and your system software both support Ultra

-DMA/33, select Auto to enable BIOS support.
-The Choice: Auto, Mode 0, Mode 1, Mode 2.
+If your hard drive and your system software both support Ultra DMA/33, select Auto to enable BIOS support.
+The choices are: Auto, Mode 0, Mode 1, Mode 2.

-IDE HDD Block
+4.8.5 IDE HDD Block

 Block mode is also called block transfer, multiple commands, or multiple sector read/write.
 If your IDE hard drive supports block mode (most new drives do), select Enabled for automatic detection of the optimal number of block read/writes per sector the drive can support.
-The Choice: Enabled, Disable.
+The choices are: Enabled, Disabled.

-On-Chip USB Controller
+4.8.6 On-Chip USB Controller

 Select Enabled if your system contains a Universal Serial Bus (USB) controller.
-The choice: Enabled, Disabled.
+The choices are: Enabled, Disabled.